 South Main Street corridor/greyfield redevelopment - The character of land uses along South Main Street/GA-9conflicts with the "Traditional Main Street" style desired for Downtown Alpharetta.
 The corridor's fast-food restaurants and other freestanding businesses, each with separated parking lots and curb cuts, form a pattern that undermines the corridor's vitality and pedestrian friendliness.
+Future Development should construct side or rear parking to allow for widened sidewalks.
 These underutilized, under-performing structures generally lack the visual appeal necessary to seriously contend for tenants the community desires.
 A greyfield redevelopment approach, however, would provide an opportunity to create commercial and mixed-use centers that provide jobs.
 The section of South Main Street between Academy Street and Old Milton Parkway is part of the GA-9 corridor and falls within the review jurisdiction of the Design Review Board.

 Shifting focus of growth away from annexation - Past comprehensive plans for Alpharetta assumed growth would continue via annexation into previously unincorporated areas of North Fulton County.
 However, no unincorporated areas remain in North Fulton County following the incorporation of Johns Creek and Milton.
 This change presents both a challenge and an opportunity to Alpharetta leaders.
 The city can now focus all of its long-range planning efforts on property within the existing city limits to plan for revitalization of aging commercial strips, creation of flex space for small business in underutilized shopping centers, and mixed use infill development or redevelopment in strategic areas.
+Livable Center Initiative (LCI) study areas - The Community desire is to revise focus from a linear growth pattern to a cluster/nodal growth pattern that targets strategic development based on three node tiers: Tier 1) North Point; Tier 2) Old Milton/Avalon, Downtown, and Windward; and Tier 3) Brookside Station, Preston Ridge, Windward Plaza, Crabapple, Highway 9 at Windward, South Main Street, and Mansell Road.
+These tiers are presented in order of decreasing intensity, with North Point expected to receive the most intense and concentrated development in the future and the Tier 3 nodes to be developed as smaller scale, village-style hubs of activity that maintain the character of their surrounding area(s) and serve their adjacent residential communities.

-Livable Center Initiative (LCI) study areas - The two most significant Alpharetta activity centers proposed for long range development and revitalization as mixed use centers are included in the Atlanta Regional Commission's Livable Centers Initiative program.
+The two most significant Alpharetta activity centers proposed for long range development and revitalization as mixed use centers are included in the Atlanta Regional Commission's Livable Centers Initiative program.
 The LCI program was established by ARC to encourage city and county governments in the Atlanta Region to plan and implement strategies that link transportation improvements with land use development strategies, with an overarching goal of creating sustainable and livable communities that complement regional development policies.
 North Point Activity Center LCI designation followed completion of the North Pont Activity Center LCI Study in 2007.
 ARC designated Downtown Alpharetta as an LCI area by grandfathering the Downtown Master Plan as an LCI.
-Designation qualifies each area for grant money that the City can use to implement each plan (e.g. transportation infrastructure improvements, preparation of specific development regulations/guidelines, etc).
-Alpharetta and Milton jointly applied for LCI funding for a GA-9/North Main Street/Alpharetta Highway Corridor study that could potentially result in an LCI designation for that corridor.
+Designation qualifies each area for grant money that the City can use to implement each plan (e.g. transportation infrastructure improvements, preparation of specific development regulations/guidelines, etc.).
+Alpharetta and Milton jointly applied for LCI funding for a GA-9/North Main Street/Alpharetta Highway Corridor study, and the planning study was adopted in April 2012 which resulted in an LCI designation for that corridor.
+It documents the community vision and identifies public improvements for the North Highway 9 corridor in Alpharetta and Milton.